-Logging tool calibration resolution and documentation will follow standard industry practices.
+Logging tool calibration resolution and documentation will follow standard industry practices in Attachment 1.

 Manufacturers of the pressure, temperature, and mass flow equipment will provide calibration certifications for their equipment.
-If calibration cannot be achieved with the equipment, this piece of equipment will be repaired, or replaced with a new piece of equipment.
+If calibration cannot be achieved with the equipment, this piece of equipment will be replaced with a new or calibrated piece of equipment.

-For water sampling, calibration values are recorded in daily sampling records and any errors in calibration are noted.
+For groundwater sampling, calibration values are recorded in daily sampling records and any errors in calibration are noted.
 For parameters where calibration is not acceptable, redundant equipment may be used so loss of data is minimized.